Nellius/UserScripts/Fanfiction.net-Filter-and-Sorter/README.md

     // mode: used to determine how to compare selectValue and storyValue in throughFilter()
     // options: required when mode is 'gt', 'ge', 'le', 'dateRange'
     // reverse: reverse result of throughFilter()
-    // condition: only if filter[filterKey] has defined value, display filter const filterDic = {
+    // condition: display filter only if filter[filterKey] has defined value const filterDic = {
         fandom_a: { dataId: 'fandom', text: 'Fandom A', title: "Fandom filter a", mode: 'contain' },
         crossover: { dataId: 'crossover', text: '?', title: "Crossover filter", mode: 'equal' },